How long does roof maintenance last

 What are some common roof maintenance tasks?

-Common roof maintenance tasks include cleaning gutters, inspecting for damage, making minor repairs, and applying sealants or coatings to protect the roof.
+Common roof maintenance tasks include cleaning gutters, trimming trees and shrubs, inspecting for damage, and making minor repairs to shingles, flashing, and sealants.

 Connect with certified professionals in your area